collectors and filters logo

 Selecting the right dust collection system always starts with evaluating airflow requirements, dust type, amount of production, and the facility layout for all the collectors components.
 Manufacturers seeking reliable collection solutions benefit from working with experienced system designers who can recommend properly sized cartridge or baghouse collectors tailored to the correct dust problem.
 A custom-engineered dust collection system has many benefits for a manufacturer.

 From our experience we have seen many collector mis-sized.
 Too small can cause filters to deteriorate at a much faster rate and too big of a collector can put a strain on the motor if the ductwork is not properly sized.
-Ductwork needs if sized incorrectly can also burn up the motor by having the duct too small and chocking the system.
-If the ducting is larger then needed your dust will not collect properly and accumulate inside of the duct and become a hazard.
+We walk through this and four other common mistakes in detail here.
+Ductwork needs if sized incorrectly can also burn up the motor by having the duct too small and chocking the system.Β If the ducting is larger then needed your dust will not collect properly and accumulate inside of the duct and become a hazard.
 Proper engineering from the start prevents these costly and avoidable problems.

 1. A shop in southern Indiana called us because their collector couldn’t keep up.
 We walked in and saw the problem almost immediately.
 The unit was sized for a one-shift operation, but they were running 24/7.
 Filters were caking up in weeks instead of months and the hoppers were fulling every shift.
 We resized their collector for the production level.